 Her whole family, she said, was “over the moon” at the verdict.

-The Canary asked Maggie why she believed she was targetted by these allegations:
+The Canary asked Maggie why she believed she was targeted by these allegations:

 I think the reason they chose me is because they thought I was vulnerable enough, and I wouldn’t be strong enough, to go through with it.
 Because several times it’s been mentioned that, if I just accept a restraining order, I might not have to go to court.
 Or, ‘if you plead guilty, you wouldn’t have to go to court, you wouldn’t have to go through it’.